angulardart/site-angulardart/src/_codelabs/darrrt/index.md

 <a href="{{site.dartlang}}/guides/language/language-tour">A Tour of the Dart Language</a>
 shows you how to use each major Dart feature, from variables and operators to classes and libraries.
-This code lab introduced the following Dart language features, all of which are covered in more detail in the language tour.
+This codelab introduced the following Dart language features, all of which are covered in more detail in the language tour.

 * string interpolation (`'$_firstName the $_appellation'`)